This is trope page specific to characters from John Carter of Mars. See here for the character sheet to the Warlord of

 - Karma Houdini: Bandolian is still at large at the end of the book and his plan hasn't been spoiled completely yet.
 As a result of his plot being left unresolved due to Author Existence Failure, he is the only major villain to survive.

 - Outside-Context Problem: Unlike John Carter's enemies who were Martian beings, Bandolian is a being from another world much like Carter himself.

 - Proud Warrior Race Guy: More psychotic than Barsoomian's races since Morgors are a conquering race.

-- Modest Royalty: Unlike most Evil Overlords in the series, Bandolian doesn't distinct himself in appearance from his men and dresses in a very plainly manner, except for a single metal plate and hieroglyph that indicates his rank.
+- Modest Royalty: Unlike most Evil Overlords in the series, Bandolian doesn't distinct himself in appearance from his men and dresses plainly, except for a single metal plate and hieroglyph that indicates his rank.

 - Take Over the World: Wants to invade and enslave Mars.

 - Always Save the Girl: Vows to restore Valla Dia to her old body.

 - Framing Device: Paxton serves as this for A Fighting Man of Mars as he transcribe and relays the story via radio frequency.

 - Heavy Worlder: Just like John Carter.